Domain-driven design for AI agents: a beginner-friendly guide

 description: str

-created_at: datetime = Field(default_factory=datetime.utcnow)
+created_at: datetime = Field(default_factory=lambda: datetime.now(timezone.utc))

 due_date: date | None = None